CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/04-sdk-connect.md

 4. Select the folder **dp-420-cosmos-db-dev** and click on **Select Folder**.

+ > Note:Click on Yes I trust the authors if the pop up window appears.

 ### Task 1: Create an Azure Cosmos DB SQL API account